-- 1. The current General Managers will advertise open positions for a minimum of five-full business days and a maximum of fifteen-full business days due to the extra application requirements (e.g.: cover letter, letters of recommendation).
+The current General Managers will advertise open positions for a minimum of five-full business days and a maximum of ten-full business days due to the extra application requirements (e.g. cover letter, letters of recommendation).

-- 2. Advertisements must contain the following:

-- a.
-Application deadline
+- Application deadline

-- b.
-Application requirements
+- Application requirements

-- c.
-Job qualifications
+- Job qualifications

-- d.
-Basic job description
+- Basic job description

-- e.
-Require a resume
+- Require a resume, letter of intent, diversity statement, and two letters of recommendation

-- f.
-Equal Opportunity statement
+- Equal Opportunity statement

-- g.
-Contact information
+- Contact information

-- 3. Advertisements must be posted in the following locations:
+Advertisements must be posted in the following locations:

-- a.
-Outside the Work Office
+- Outside the Work Office

-- b.
-During the Spring Job Fair (if applicable)
+- During the Spring Job Fair (if applicable)

-- c.
-Via current campus announcement platform
+- Via current campus announcement platform

-- 4. Application deadlines may be extended before the five-full business days have ended.
+Application deadlines may be extended before the five-full business days have ended.
 However, if the deadline to apply has passed and no applications have been submitted, the position should be advertised again for a minimum of five-full business day and follow the same process outlined above.